JoeyStanley/real/cv.md

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "Back vowel distinctions and dynamics in Southern US English."
 The 94th Annual Meeting of the Linguistic Society of America.
 New Orleans, LA.
 January 2--5, 2020.

-Joseph A. Stanley.
+**Joseph A. Stanley**.
 "Real Time Vowel Shifts in Georgia English."
 The 6th Annual Linguistics Conference at UGA ([LCUGA6](http://linguistics.uga.edu/lcuga-6)).
 Athens, GA.
 October 4–5, 2019.

 William A. Kretzschmar, Jr. & **Joseph A. Stanley**.
 "Visualization of Big Data Phonetics."
 [Digitial Humanities Confernce 2019](https://dh2019.adho.org).
 Utrecht, the Netherlands.
 July 9–12, 2019.